 Plastic cutlery, straws and paper napkins are really hard to dodge.
 A lot of the time you are given these items without asking for them.
 Don’t be shy in asking for beverages without staws and napkins, or turning down cutlery (as long as you brought your own of course).

-5. Reusable toiletry containers
+5. Refillable toiletry containers

 I use… Humangear’s GoToob products, which come in three sizes that comply with carry-on liquid requirements.
 I’ve had my original set of Humangear GoToob Large (3oz) tubes for close to a decade and they are as good as new.
-I now have a set of smaller, 1.25oz size tubes
+I now have a set of smaller, 1.25oz size tubes as well.
+The wide opening makes refilling them easy, and I’ve never had a leak.
+I put almost everything in them: moisturizer, body wash, face wash, sunscreen, coconut oil, shampoo and conditioner.

 6. Reusable airline approved plastic bag

 I use… one of these TSA Approved Clear Travel Toiletry Bags with a wide, stand up bottom that makes them a much better design for your toiletries.
+Also, I often throw it in my handbag on a regular day (not just when travelling) to keep all my little bits and bobs together – so it’s not just a sustainable travel product but an everyday convenience.

 7. Plastic toothbrush alternatives

 Americans discard approximately 850 million toothbrushes per year and Australians dispose of 30 million.
 That’s a lot of plastic, and the kicker is that because it takes so long to degrade, every piece of plastic ever made still exists!
-There are some more eco-friendly alternatives to plastic toothbrushes on the market, though none is perfect – replacing plastic bristles seems to be a stumbling block.
+There are some more eco-friendly alternatives to plastic toothbrushes on the market, though none is perfect – replacing plastic bristles seems to be a technical stumbling block.

 I’ve tried the Bamboo Toothbrush by Brush with Bamboo which has plant-based nylon bristles and is good for people who like a hard brush.
-If you like a soft brush, you may prefer the Preserve Adult Soft Toothbrush
+If you like a soft brush, you may prefer the Preserve Adult Soft Toothbrush with a handle made of recycled yoghurt containers.
+I use these at home and away.

 8. Menstrual cup

-Ladies, it is approximated that you will use 12,000-period products in your lifetime.
-That’s not only a lot of waste but a lot of money too.
 Menstrual cups are fabulous, waste-reducing, money-saving alternatives.
 They are simple to use and depending on the size of your purchase, have roughly three times the capacity of a tampon.
-That means you can wear it all day and not have to change tampons/pads in a filthy public toilet, or worse, a squat toilet!
+That means you can wear it all day and not have to change tampons/pads in a filthy public bathroom!
 Cups can be used up to 10 years, which saves tonnes of waste.

 I use… the Ruby Cup.
-Other reputable brands include Diva Cup made in Canada, LENA Menstrual Cup
+Other reputable brands include Diva Cup made in Canada, LENA Menstrual Cup made in the US and Juju made in Australia.

-Replacing disposables doesn’t need to be that hard, you just need thoughtfully designed alternatives to take their place.
+Replacing disposables doesn’t need to be that hard, you just need a few thoughtfully designed alternatives to take their place.
 These eco-friendly travel products will dramatically cut down on what you throw away, and on most occasions, will save you money over the long term.
 Let me know how you go about reducing waste when you travel in the comments below.
 Also, see 7 Sources to Shop Your Sustainable Travel Wardrobe for more on eco-friendly travel.

 Peace, love & inspiring travel,